jronallo/starterdeck-node/README.md

 ## TODO

 - Deploy barebones version to heroku
-- Link to original starterdeck and presentation this code was abstracted from
+- Instructions for deploying to Heroku
 - Write script to keep DZSlides template and slides/shells/onstage.html updated
-- Instructions for deploying to Heroku